symfony-si/symfony-docs-sl/book/security.rst

 .. tip::

-    A high-quality open source bundle is available that allows your users to be stored via the Doctrine ORM or ODM.
+    A high-quality open source bundle is available that allows your users to be stored in a database.
 Read more about the `FOSUserBundle`_ on GitHub.

 With this approach, you'll first create your own ``User`` class, which will